Binswanger's disease: Neurological presentation

 Binswanger's disease is a type of subcortical vascular dementia caused by white matter atrophy to the brain.
 However, white matter atrophy alone is not sufficient for this disease; evidence of subcortical dementia is also necessary.

 The histologic findings are diffuse, irregular loss of axons and myelin accompanied by widespread gliosis, tissue death due to an infarction or loss of blood supply to the brain, and changes in the plasticity of the arteries.
 The pathologic mechanism may be damage caused by severe atherosclerosis.
-The onset of this disease is typically between 54 – 66 years of age and the first symptoms are usually mental deterioration or stroke.
+The onset of this disease is typically between 54 and 66 years of age, and the first symptoms are usually mental deterioration or stroke.

 The vessels that supply the subcortical white matter come from the vessels that support basal ganglia, internal capsule, and thalamus.
 It is described as its own zone by and susceptible to injury.
 Chronic hypertension is known to cause changes in the tension of the smooth wall vessels and changes in the vessel diameter.
-Arterioles can become permeable resulting in compromise of the blood brain barrier.
+Arterioles can become permeable resulting in compromise of the blood–brain barrier.
 It has been shown that Binswanger's disease targets the vessels in this zone of the subcortex, but spares the microcirculation's vessels and capillaries which may be attributed to a difference between Alzheimer's and Binswanger's disease.

-Psychiatric presentation
+Psychological presentation

 There is a difference between cortical and subcortical dementia.
 Cortical dementia is atrophy of the cortex which affects ‘higher’ functions such as memory, language, and semantic knowledge whereas subcortical dementia affects mental manipulation, forgetfulness, and personality/emotional changes.
 Binswanger's Disease has shown correlations with impairment in executive functions, but have normal episodic or declarative memory.
 Executive functions are brain processes that are responsible for planning, cognitive flexibility, abstract thinking, rule acquisition, initiating appropriate actions and inhibiting inappropriate actions, and selecting relevant sensory information.
 There have been many studies done comparing the mental deterioration of Binswanger patients and Alzheimer patients.
 It has been found in the Graphical Sequence Test that Binswanger patients have hyperkinetic perseveration errors which cause the patients to repeat motion even when not asked whereas Alzheimer patients have semantic perseveration because when asked to write a word they will instead draw an image depicting the word.

 Diagnosis

 Binswanger's disease can usually be diagnosed with a CT scan, magnetic resonance imaging, and proton magnetic resonance spectrography in addition to clinical examination.
 Indications include infarctions, lesions, or loss of intensity of central white matter and enlargement of ventricles, and leukoaraiosis.
-A Mini–Mental State Examination has been created to quickly assess cognitive impairment and serves as a screening test for dementia across different cultures.
+A mini–mental state examination has been created to quickly assess cognitive impairment and serves as a screening test for dementia across different cultures.